lsbardel/lucasbardella.com/content/blog/china_wine_regions.md

 ## Shanxi

 <img src="${assetUrl}/blog/grace-deep-blue-several-bottles.jpg"
-class="pull-right img-rounded hidden-xs" style="width: 350px; margin-left: 20px">
+class="pull-right img-rounded" style="width: 350px; margin-left: 20px">

 This is a large region on the west of Beijing and has a continental climate with some effect of the eastern monsoons which characterise the climate in